Establishing Residency in Portugal

 VISAS / PRE-ARRIVAL / STAGE 1

 We can familiarize you on the residency processes and explain the differences, pros and cons for each route.
 Preparation for a visa application is approached as project management and includes pre-scheduled check-in calls and document reviews.
+All services are by contract for confidentiality and quality control, with deposits at contract signing and official invoices/receipts.

 Pre-arrival services are also available to EU passport holders who do not require visas for residency in Portugal.
 This includes home searches, health-related research, arranging appointments, translations, preparing documents for driver’s license exchange, shipping, pet importation, and other administrative matters.